 If you have any questions about whether you meet the requirements, Contact an Advisor today and we’d be happy to help you decide which Barcelona SAE program is right for you!

 The Barcelona School for International Studies (SIS) is accredited by Jacksonville University (JU) in Jacksonville, Florida.
-The American University of Rome (AUR) is recognized by the Italian Ministry of Education as a degree granting institution of higher learning.
+The American University of Rome (AUR) is accredited by the Middle States Commission on Higher Education.

 After completing a Barcelona SAE program at SIS and AUR, the transcripts will be sent directly to the student’s home institution.

 Before you go abroad, Barcelona SAE strongly recommends that you meet with the study abroad office and/or your academic advisor at your home institution.
 After your acceptance into the program, you will be required to submit an “Approval Contact for Study Abroad” form that will automatically inform your home institution of your intent to participate in a Barcelona SAE program.
 With that said, we suggest that students are as transparent as possible about their plans and make an appointment with their study abroad office immediately after submitting their Barcelona SAE application.

 The earlier that students plan for their study abroad experience, the easier it will be to get all of their courses pre-approved and know exactly what transfer credit will be received at their home institution.
 Please remember that it is best to get multiple first and second choice courses pre-approved for your Barcelona SAE program, as this will give you some flexibility in setting up your class schedule.
 Don’t just think about the courses that are required for your major or minor, but also courses that can fulfill your general education or elective requirements.

 Your courses will be taught in English, Spanish, or Italian and will primarily be lectures with some teamwork involved.
 Students will be in class at SIS and AUR with other international students, and class sizes are small to provide a personalized experience.